Heartburn, a form of uncomfortable indigestion, affects millions of people every day, yet is largely preventable and treatable.

 - bone broth (contains enzymes and nutrients like collagen, glutamine, proline and glycine to help rebuild the gut lining)

 - aloe vera, raw honey, parsley, ginger and fennel (nourish the digestive tract)

 - unpasteurized cultured dairy products like kefir and yogurt, or raw unpasteurized cheeses (help balance healthy bacteria in the stomach)

 - fermented vegetables, including kimchi and sauerkraut, or fermented drinks like kombucha (contain beneficial probiotics)

 - apple cider vinegar (fermented and helps balances stomach acid)

 - teas including chamomile, papaya, fennel and ginger tea

-Eating a healthy diet and busting stress should be your top priorities, but there are some supplements that can help heal the digestive tract and lower symptoms in the meantime while you transition to this lifestyle.
+Eating a healthy diet should be your top priority, but there are some supplements that can help heal the digestive tract and lower symptoms in the meantime while you transition to this lifestyle.